openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 **RRULE Constraints**
 A valid RRULE for change management:
-- must identify a date, so, although RRULE supports `FREQ=HOURLY`, it will not be supported.
+- must identify a date, so, although RRULE supports `FREQ=HOURLY`, it will be rejected if an attempt it made to use it.
 - cannot specify an end for the pattern. `RRULE:FREQ=DAILY;COUNT=3` suggests an event that occurs every day for three days only.
-As such, neither `COUNT` nor `UNTIL` is supported.
+As such, neither `COUNT` nor `UNTIL` is supported and will be rejected if an attempt is made to use them.
 - cannot specify a permissive window more than 2 years away.

 **Overview of Interactions**